Cathode Advancements in Science and Technology for Oxygen Resistance (CASTOR)

 • Milestones: Kickoff meetings, conceptual design reviews, quarterly reviews, and final reviews for each phase.

-• UARCs: Eligible as performers only in fields where they do not serve in an advisory role, requiring an OCI mitigation plan.
+• Eligibility: Federally Funded Research and Development Centers (FFRDCs) and Government Entities may be eligible under specific conditions.
+University Affiliated Research Centers (UARCs) are eligible as performers only in fields where they do not serve in an advisory role, requiring an OCI mitigation plan.

-• A Government independent verification and validation (IV&V) team will assist with the program.
+• A Government independent verification and validation (IV&V) team will assist the program.

-• Proposers must review the model OT for Prototype agreement and utilize the provided Streamlined_Cost_Buildup_Workbook.xlsx for cost proposals.
+• Proposers must review the model OT for Prototype agreement prior to submission.

 People